-Criteria Precinct 1 Precinct 2 Precinct 3 Precinct 4 1.
+Criteria (1) Precinct 1 Precinct 2 Precinct 3 Precinct 4 1.
 Transit Rapid Transit Terminal/Station Yes Yes (may be planned) Yes (may be planned, or is not required with high-frequency bus transit) Not required Rapid Transit Interconnectivity Yes Not required Not required Not required High-frequency bus transit service Yes Yes Yes (Not required if other rapid transit is provided or planned) Not required 2.
-Public Parking Public Parking Yes Yes Not required Not required 3.
+Public Parking Public Parking Encouraged Encouraged Encouraged but not required Not required 3.
 Planning Area Urban Growth Centre, Downtown or Mobility Hub Yes Not required Not required Not required Intensification Area Yes Yes Yes Not required 4.
-Land Use and Density Mix of Uses Yes Yes Not required Not required High-Density Uses Yes Yes Not required Not required 5.
+Land Use and Density Mix of Uses High degree of land use mix the short term Some land use mix Encouraged but not required Not required High-Density Uses High density in the short term High density in the longer term Encouraged but not required Not required 15-Minute City Strongly encouraged Encouraged Encouraged but not required Not required 5.
 Active Transportation Walkability Highly walkable (Walk score is 90 or higher) Walkable (50 or higher) Some walkability (25 or higher) Limited walkability (0 or higher) Cycling Facility Highly accessible to cyclists Moderately accessible to cyclists Limited accessibility to cyclists Limited or no accessibility to cyclists Public Bike Share Potential Yes Yes Not required Not required